-The UP Asian Center will hold the public lecture "The Tibetan Struggle: Search for Freedom and Justice" on 23 October 2024, from 2:00 to 4:00 PM, at the Seminar Room, UP Asian Center, University of the Philippines Diliman.
+The UP Asian Center will hold the public lecture "The Tibetan Struggle: Search for Freedom and Justice" on 25 October 2024, 9:30 AM, PST (GMT+8), Online via Zoom.
 The event is free and open to the public.
-Online pre-registration is recommended due to limited seating.
+The event is free and open to the public.
+Click on the button below to join the lecture.

 ABOUT THE LECTURE